 I am always interested in new ideas during sessions.
 If there is a microphone that the artist is used to using I will take that into consideration and we can try it out.

-I choose my mics wisely, I spend time on mic placement to make sure they bring the record to life.
+I choose my equipment wisely, and spend time making sure the equipment helps bring the music to life.

 Go to the contact page if you have any questions 🤘